Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

-# Blockchain platform for Letters of Credit
+# Hyperledger-Sawtooth Blockchain platform for Letters of Credit

 TRADE-Chain is a permissioned "global trade finance" blockchain for the world’s banks and financial institutions.
 TRADE-Chain is operated by [Primechain Technologies Private Limited](http://www.primechaintech.com/).
 TRADE-Chain is built on Hyperledger Sawtooth and enables the issuance and sharing of letters of credit in a secure and confidential manner.